SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 - SAP RFC (Remote Function Call) Protocol dissector (experimental)

-	This dissector perform some basic dissection on the main components of the RFC protocol.
+	This dissector performs some basic dissection on the main components of the RFC protocol.
 It dissects general items and does some basic reassembling and decompression of table contents.